aurascoper/Biofilms/README.md

 ### reactor_decision_tree.R

-This R script can simulate synthetic radiation noise which can be used to select reactor model for energy or bioremediation, it uses **radiated environments** using **decision tree analysis**.
-It can leverage the **thorium decay constant** and subcellular the subcellular localization RNA data to model microbial fitness and metabolic activities under radiation stress.
+This R script simulates synthetic radiation noise, which can be used to select a reactor model for energy or bioremediation.
+It uses **decision tree analysis** within **radiated environments**.
+The script leverages the **thorium decay constant** and subcellular RNA localization data to model microbial fitness and metabolic activities under radiation stress.

 **Usage**:
 1. Load the dataset (e.g., `subcellular_locations.tsv`).